-6. Minimize obstruction of scenic views from publicly accessible locations; Minimize visual intrusion by controlling the visibility of parking, storage, or other outdoor service areas viewed from public ways or premises residentially used or zoned; Minimize glare from headlights and lighting intrusion.
+5. There shall not be any adverse impacts to the roadway or abutting properties from the intrusion by controlling the visibility of parking, storage, or other outdoor service areas viewed from public ways or premises residentially used or zoned; Minimize glare from headlights and lighting intrusion.